 - Pros: Known for producing high-quality car audio products, including speakers, amplifiers, and subwoofers.
 Many of their products are well-regarded for their sound quality and value for money.

 - Cons: Kicker is cheaper than the more premium brands and so offers lower quality specs.

 - Pros: Known for producing a wide range of audio and video products, including speakers, headphones, and home theater systems.
 Many of their products are well-regarded for their sound quality and value for money.

 - Cons: Some users have reported issues with the functioning of some Kenwood systems.
 Often, Kenwood stereos require a reset to regain proper functioning.

 Kicker, an American audio company, headquartered in Stillwater, Oklahoma, was founded in 1973.
 Many companies have tried to copy their square solo-baric L5 & L7 subwoofers over time but in vain.
 The Kicker is well known for making some of the most reliable and powerful amplifiers in the car audio industry.

 The company boasts an excellent quality line of the full range and component speakers.
 Besides, they recently developed other home audio products such as Zune Dock and headphones.

 Kicker traces its origin back to 1973.
 The company started as a two-person operation focusing on hand-building professional sound and musical instrument speaker systems.
-The company majorly manufactured products for churches, entertainment and auditoriums.
+The company mainly manufactured products for churches, entertainment, and auditoriums.

 In 1980, Kicker Performance Audio built the high-performance stereo enclosure market.
 This was when Steve Irby – the founder and president of the company, developed the Original KICKER – the Original KICKER being the first full-range speaker box constructed mainly for automotive use.